Billions in U.S. aid for Ukraine eyed in struggle against Russian invasion - NewsBreak

 This funding would be in addition to $1 billion in security assistance and $80 million in humanitarian assistance the U.S. has sent to Ukraine during the past year.

-Speaker Nancy Pelosi told reporters Monday morning that she intends to support the emergency funding request, but said when the House votes on a bill will be determined, in part, by President Joe Biden’s State of the Union speech on Tuesday night.
+Speaker Nancy Pelosi told reporters Monday morning that she intends to support the emergency funding request but said the timing of House votes on a bill will be determined, in part, by President Joe Biden’s State of the Union speech on Tuesday night.

 “We can’t vote until we have a number.
 We’ll see what the president has to say tomorrow night,” the California Democrat said.

-Senate Minority Leader Mitch McConnell, a Kentucky Republican, has signaled strong GOP support for increased defense spending to counter Putin’s attack on Ukraine and ensure NATO countries are defended should Russia move beyond Ukraine.
+Senate Minority Leader Mitch McConnell, a Kentucky Republican, has signaled strong GOP support for increased defense spending to counter Putin’s attack on Ukraine and toensure NATO countries are defended, should Russia move beyond Ukraine.

 “The United States and NATO must redouble our material support for Ukraine’s resistance, further shore up our allies, get serious about energy independence, and invest in the capabilities needed for long-term military competition with Russia and China,” McConnell said in a statement last week.
 “Here in Congress, upcoming defense spending measures will provide an opportunity to lead by example.”